 Stay off work or keep your child away from school or nursery while they’re feeling unwell.

 Check with your school or nursery guidance on when children can return after hand, foot and mouth disease.

 Hand, foot and mouth disease in pregnancy

-It’s best to avoid close contact with anyone who has hand, foot and mouth disease.
+Although there’s normally no risk to the pregnancy or baby, it’s best to avoid close contact with anyone who has hand, foot and mouth disease.